ChrisXuLab303/SC-XGB-Model/README.md

 # SC-XGB-Model

-This repository provides code for intelligent multi-objective scheduling rule extraction using a Spatiotemporal Correction of decision variables with XGBoost (SC-XGB) model, along with a baseline XGB_Model, SC-BP_Model, and BP_Model for comparison.
+This repository provides code for intelligent multi-objective scheduling rule extraction using a Spatiotemporal Correction of decision variables with XGBoost (SC-XGB) model, along with a baseline BP_Model for comparison.

 Reservoir system scheduling often requires intelligent rules that can adapt to complex multi-objective trade-offs.
 This project proposes a data-driven scheduling rule extraction framework based on optimized samples derived from design flood scenarios.